-Sivuyile Manxoyi, March 2022 (sivuyile@saao.ac.za) Twitter: @rassivuyile much hotter with shorter lifespans than cooler red stars like Betelgeuse (Orion) and Aldebaran (Taurus, bull, low in the north-west).
+Sivuyile Manxoyi, March 2023 (sivuyile@saao.ac.za) Twitter: @rassivuyile hotter with shorter lifespans than cooler red stars like Betelgeuse (Orion) and Aldebaran (Taurus, bull, low in the north-west).

-According to African starlore, the Milky Way Galaxy was created when a girl of an ancient race flung a handful of ashes and burned edible root into the sky, creating a glowing path her elders could use to find their way back home.
+According to African starlore, the Milky Way Galaxy was created when a girl of an ancient race flung a handful of ashes and burned edible roots into the sky, creating a glowing path for her elders to find their way back home.
 The old red roots created the cool red stars and the young white roots, the hotter blue/white stars.

 Try to identify the different coloured stars in the Milky Way as it unfurls itself directly overhead this month.
-These colours give an indication of the star's surface temperature, where white stars like Rigel (see Orion, hunter, in the north-west) and Sirius (Canis Major, big dog, overhead) are typically
+These colours indicate the star's surface temperature, where white stars like Rigel (see Orion, hunter, in the north-west) and Sirius (Canis Major, big dog, overhead) are typically much

-The Moon will be in the evening sky from 5 to 24 March, with Full Moon ('Harvest Moon', see cfah.org.za/fullmoon/ for more details) on 18 March and Vernal Equinox (roughly equal day and night) on 20 March (17:32:53 SAST).
-From 19 to 23 March in the morning, all five naked-eye planets are visible shortly before sunrise, with the closest planetary grouping on 21 March.
-Try to identify Mars, Venus, Saturn, Mercury, and Jupiter as they appear in the west along an imaginary line called the Ecliptic.
+The Moon will be in the evening sky until 14 March, with Full Moon ('Harvest Moon', see cfah.org.za/fullmoon/ for more details) on 7 March and March Equinox (roughly equal day and night) on 20 March (23:24:14 SAST).
+At the start of the month just after sunset, Jupiter and Venus appear very close together low on the western horizon.
+During the late morning on 24 March, the crescent moon will travel in front of (occult) Venus (between 10:00 - 12:00 SAST, see Sky Guide Southern Africa 2023 for more details).